alfredomarinus/jupyter-pyspark/README.md

 ### Accessing Jupyter Notebook

-Once the services are running (you'll see a lot of output in your terminal), open your web browser and go to:
+Once the services are running (you will see a lot of output in your terminal), open your web browser and go to:

 `http://127.0.0.1:8888`

 ---

-## What's Included
+## What is Included

 The `docker-compose.yml` file sets up a Jupyter Notebook environment with: